evilprince2009/Windows-Terminal-Customization/README.md

 ### Install DotFetch or DotFetch.NET

 Head over to [DotFetch](https://github.com/evilprince2009/DotFetch) or [DotFetch.NET](https://github.com/evilprince2009/DotFetch.NET) repo and go through the README , and follow the instructions to install it properly on your system.
+I recommend using [DotFetch](https://github.com/evilprince2009/DotFetch).

 ### Update PowerShell profile